 A New Haven, CT man who served 17 years in prison for murder and robbery was freed back on April 25, 2018 after he was exonerated by cellphone records.
 Read Article

-The digital evidence is out there to save more lives, but defense teams may not be as educated […]
+The digital evidence is out there to save more lives, but defense teams may not […]

 Modern mobile devices such as smart phones, tablets and portable navigation devices can contain a history of a user’s location for many months and sometimes many years depending on the device characteristics.